bakku/peacock/README.md

 It lets you extract files and directories from .gitignore files as well as inserting new files to .gitignore

-Note that at the moment you can't combine options with one hyphen (e.g.: -es for --extract and --silent) but you have to pass them separated (e.g.: -e -v)

 ## Installation

 Install by executing: